 Minda tweeted this week about an experience she's just had hearing from someone who clearly doesn't understand the ceiling that exists for black female talent: 'I was on a call yesterday and a woman said.. tell black women to stop leaving 80k a year jobs to go make shea butter'.
 Just one example of the assumptions that not only degrade and demoralise, but also genuinely hold people back.
 If you don't see what's wrong with the system, you won't try to change it.

 It costs those with privilege nothing to acknowledge that they have it, and that the system is set up to help them.
 But failure to acknowledge this costs underrepresented groups their voice, their status and their progress.
 We can start with sharing this story.
-Send the Fast Company article to a few people, follow or partner with or hire Minda as a consultant, read her book coming out next year – and if you're a recruiter or a business leader, make some conscious efforts to give someone the option of climbing up rather than leaning out.
+Send the Fast Company article to a few people, follow or partner with or hire Minda as a consultant, read her book – and if you're a recruiter or a business leader, make some conscious efforts to give someone the option of climbing up rather than leaning out.

 “I had to make people in the workplace feel comfortable with how I show up to work.
 So, through the years, that’s been beneficial on my career trajectory, but it hinders who I was able to be in the workplace, and we have to show up and choose which route we’re going to go to make others feel comfortable,” she shares.